htgithub194/self-study/docs/rust/axum/axum.md

 }
 ```

-* Questions:

-    * I do not see Service in the above code?
+* Qus: I do not see Service in the above code?

-        * Ans: because Axum wraps Service up in form of Middleware or Handlers.
+    * Ans: because Axum use Middleware or Handler which eventually be converted to Service

 ### Tower Service